KWASSI09/Citi_Bike/README.md

 # Tableau page details

 ### This Map represents the City start stations
+The stations are all located in Jersey City
 ![endstation](Images/staticstartmap.jpg)

 ### This Map represents the City end stations
+In this visualization, it is shown that the stations are distributed in Jersey City and New York
 ![endstation](Images/Staticendmap.jpg)